 - Do not rub the cream/ointment hard into the skin as you may irritate the skin.
 Apply the cream/ointment/spray to all areas of skin with fungal infection.
 Do not apply it to skin that is not affected.

-- Wash your hands thoroughly with soap and hot water before and after giving the drops.
+- Wash your hands thoroughly with soap and hot water.

 - Shake the bottle.

 - Your child needs to have their head tilted to one side.
 (They could rest their head on a pillow.)